masterchief222/AOC-2023/readme.md

 2. Navigate to the day and part you are interested in.

-3. Explore the C# solution in the `C#` folder and the polyglot notebook in the `Notebook` folder.
+3. Explore the C# solution in the polyglot notebook.

-Feel free to use, modify, or share the code as per the license terms.

 Happy coding! 🚀